compilerbutcher/Unity-Folder-Icons/README.md

 <div align="center">
   When you download it with git link, some project files will be in 'Assets' folder because when installed from git, 'Packages' directory is immutable.
-  These project files under 'Assets' must remain untouched as they are crucial to the project.
+  These project files under 'Assets' must be remain untouched as they are crucial to the project.
 </div>

 <br>